Jumbofile/Intersect-Engine/README.md

 Anything that doesn't deal with Player.cs or Entity.cs on server on client side should work.

 If it changes anything with player movement or animations, It most likely wont work.

-## Help and or bug finds

-Please make a reply here with the necessary info.

-## Known Bugs

-If a player jumps into a moving npc, they will be frozen in place

-NPCs need to have a npc avoid on the edge of platforms

 ## Special Thanks